antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 ## Data for .NET Core 2.0

-The data that has been collected the .NET Core SDK 1.0 has demonstrated some important gaps in our understanding of how the product is being used.
+The data that has been collected with the .NET Core SDK has demonstrated some important gaps in our understanding of how the product is being used.
 The following additional data points are planned for .NET Core SDK 2.0.

 * `dotnet` command arguments and options -- Determine more detailed product usage.
 For example, for `dotnet new`, collect the template name.
 For `dotnet build --framework netstandard2.0`, collect the framework specified.
 Only known arguments and options will be collected (not arbitrary strings).
 * Containers -- Determine if the SDK is running in a container.
 Useful to help prioritize container-related investments.
 * Command duration --  Determine how long a command runs.
 Useful to identify performance problems that should be investigated.
 * Target Framework(s) -- Determine which target frameworks are used and whether multiple are specified.
 Useful to understand which .NET Standard versions are the most popular and whether new guidance should be written, for example.
-* Hashed MAC address -- Determine an anonymous unique ID for a machine.
-Useful to determine the aggregate population of active users, for example.
+* Hashed MAC address -- Determine a crypographically (SHA256) anonymous and unique ID for a machine.
+Useful to determine the aggregate number of machines that use .NET Core.

 ## Product Findings and Decisions

 This data has been very useful to the .NET Core team for a year now.
 In some cases, like looking at overall usage or at the usage of specific commands, we are very reliant on this data to make decisions.
-For more specific decisions, like the case of removing the OpenSSL dependency on macOS, we used the data as secondary evidence to user feedback.
+For more specific decisions, like the case of removing the [OpenSSL dependency on macOS](https://github.com/dotnet/announcements/issues/21), we used the data as secondary evidence to user feedback.

 Here are some interesting findings that we have made based on this data:

 * .NET Core usage is growing -- >10% per month.
-* .NET Core usage is geographically diverse -- used in n countries and all continents.
+* .NET Core usage is geographically diverse -- used in 100s of countries and all continents.
 * .NET Core CLI tools are a very important part of the overall .NET Core experience -- relative to .NET Framework, the CLI tools are novel.
 * Developers do not use the .NET Core SDK the same way on Windows, macOS and Linux -- the popular commands are different per OS.
 * The publishing model for .NET Core apps is likely confusing some people -- the difference in the popular commands suggests a use of .NET Core that differs from our guidance (more investigation needed).
 * We have more work to do to reach out to the Linux and macOS communities -- we would like to see increased use of .NET Core on thoses OSes.
-* Our approach to supporting Linux (one build per distro) isn't providing broad enough support -- .NET Core was used on n Linux distros yet it only works well on y distros.
+* Our approach to supporting Linux (one build per distro) isn't providing broad enough support -- .NET Core was used on high 10s of Linux distros yet it only works well on 10-20 distros.
 * There are gaps in the data that limit our understanding -- we would like to know if the SDK is running in a container, for example.

 We have immediate and longer-lead plans based on this data: